 The capability to immediately capture a custom white balance reading demonstrates how fundamentally Canon has rethought this camera.
-Although this is a relatively minor function, it demonstrates how fundamentally Canon has rethought this camera.
+Although this is a relatively minor function, it illustrates how fundamentally Canon has rethought this camera.

-The process of shooting a neutral frame, using the menus to select it, and then deriving a custom white balance from that frame (while also remembering to select custom as the WB mode) has been required of Canon owners for a significant amount of time.
+Shooting a neutral frame, using the menus to select it, and then deriving a custom white balance from that frame (while also remembering to select custom as the WB mode) has been required of Canon owners for a significant amount of time.
 This process was particularly aggravating when shooting video.

 Because of this modification, Canon has at long last brought its cameras into conformity with the behavior of all other cameras now available on the market.

 In addition, Canon claims that the R3’s auto white balance has been improved through machine learning.
 This allows the camera to comprehend scenarios better and avoid being confused by landscape photographs predominately composed of vegetation.

 Compared to other recent “competing” mirrorless cameras, such as the Nikon Z9 and Sony A1, the Canon EOS R3 is a bit of an anomaly in terms of its overall imaging resolution.
 This is even though the R3 is priced similarly to a flagship camera.

 In contrast to the Z9 and A1, both of which use sensors with a high resolution, the EOS R3 is more analogous to its EOS 1D X-series relatives, which include a sensor with a megapixel count that is on the lower end of the scale.
 When compared to other recent full-frame cameras, the Canon 1D X Mark III’s sensor only has 20 megapixels, which is a resolution that is considered to be somewhat poor.

 The Canon EOS R3, on the other hand, features a full-frame sensor with a resolution that has been increased to 24 megapixels.
 However, where to the resolution of more costly current full-frame cameras, its solution is still very modest.